 What is Caldo Verde?

-One of the most beloved staples of Portuguese cuisine, caldo verde is a soup made up of humble and simple ingredients.
-Strips of dark leafy greens, such as kale or collard greens, give the soup a green tint — hence the name “caldo verde” which translates literally to “green broth”.
+Strips of dark leafy greens, such as kale or collard greens, give the soup a green tint — hence the name “caldo verde” which translates, literally, to “green broth”.

-The broth consists of boiled garlic, onions, and potatoes that get an extra boost of flavour from simmering away with a chunk of portuguese chouriço.
 To serve, caldo verde is topped with a few more thin slices of the smoky-cured sausage and a drizzle of good olive oil.
-Broa, a Portuguese corn bread, is often served alongside caldo verde to make it a perfectly filling and satisfying meal.
+Broa, a Portuguese corn bread, or crusty bread, is often served alongside the soup to make it a perfectly filling and satisfying meal.

 Remarkably, all you need to make this irresistibly complex soup, is 5 ingredients.
 Not counting olive oil, and salt and pepper, of course.